A representability theorem for some huge abelian categories: Introduction

-The paper is organized as follows: In the first section, we recall the definition of the abelianization of a triangulated category and we show how the study of Brown representability may be done at the level of this abelianization.
-We show that the so called Freyd--style representability \cite[Theorem 1.3]{NR} due to Neeman is a consequence of the original Freyd's adjoint functor theorem, but we also improve this result; whereas the old theorem requires the existence of a solution object for all cohomological functors which send coproducts into products, we ask this condition to be true only for the functor which we work with.

-In the second section we define the notion of quasi--locally presentable category; it is a category which may be written as a union of some coreflective subcategories which are locally $\lambda$--presentable, where $\lambda$ runs over all regular cardinals.
+The paper is organized as follows: In the first section we introduce the notion of quasi--locally presentable category; it is a category which may be written as a union of a chain of coreflective subcategories which are locally $\lambda$--presentable, where $\lambda$ runs over all regular cardinals.
 Under appropriate hypotheses, we prove a representability theorem for exact, contravariant functors defined on such categories.

-The third section is concerned with the abelianization of a well generated triangulated category.
-We show that this abelian category is quasi--locally presentable and satisfies the supplementary hypotheses allowing us to apply the representability theorem proved in the previous section.
+In the second section we recall the definition of the abelianization of a triangulated category and we show how the study of Brown representability may be done at the level of this abelianization.
+For well generated triangulated categories we show that the abelianization is quasi--locally presentable and satisfies the supplementary hypotheses allowing us to apply the representability theorem proved in the previous section.
 As a consequence we obtain a new proof of Brown representability theorem for well generated triangulated categories.

 All categories which we work with are preadditive (enriched over $\Ab$).
-Everywhere in our paper we may equally adopt the point of view of G\"odel--Bernays--Von Neumann axiomatization of set theory, with its distinction between classes and sets, or to work in a given Grothendieck universe.
+Everywhere in our paper we may equally adopt the point of view of G\"odel--Bernays--Von Neumann axiomatization of set theory, with the distinction made there between classes and sets, or to work in a given Grothendieck universe.
 In this last case, a set means a small set relative to that universe, whereas a class is a set which is not necessarily small.